Genome Sequence Analysis - Asia

 After attending this course, participants will be able to:

-• Understand the algorithmic concepts behind short read alignment and variant calling, and have practical experience of using relevant software
+- Explain the algorithmic concepts underlying short-read alignment and variant calling, and apply relevant software tools in practice.

 Programme